+Jan 29, 2009 Latest post:

 We started talking about a Bone Marrow Transplant (BMT) and found a doctor in Wisconsin, Dr. David Margolis at Children’s Hospital of Wisconsin, who specializes in pediatric aplastic anemia BMT's.
 We spoke with him on the phone, via email, and met with him personally (toured his hospital, met his staff and Mia had ANOTHER bone marrow aspiration and biopsy) July 29-31, 2009.

 In the meantime, Mia had her second round of Immunosuppressive Therapy (IST) (this time Horse ATG) on October 19, 2009, at the National Institute of Health (NIH) in Bethesda, Maryland - under the care of Dr. Neil Young.
-As of March 2010, Mia had a "partial response" to this treatment.
-As of October 2010, her doctors classified her as "in remission."
+In March 2010, Mia had a "partial response" to this treatment.
+By October 2010,, we were ecstatic to report her doctors classified her as "in remission."

-Our prayers are that Mia's blood counts continue to improve and puts her aplastic anemia into complete remission indefinitely (as we continue our fight to find Mia a donor; in case Mia were to relapse).
-We will keep you informed through journal entries and hope that you will check in with us and leave Mia messages.
+We will keep you informed on any life changing events through journal entries and hope that you will check in with us and leave Mia messages.